visig9/lolikit-go/README.md

 <https://gitlab.com/visig/lolikit-go/tags>

 > note: due to developer didn't have some environments, currently only support linux `386`, `amd64` and `arm` platforms, sorry.
+You can try to build by yourself for local platform.
+See below.